Snake0good/30-days-of-code/README.md

 - start small
 - build bigger
 - get my Javascript up to snuff
+- - on day 2, I only have 7.3% JavaScript.
+I want that up much higher on day 30.
+Let's shoot for 30%

 Hopefully it works out.
 I know Python and have exprience with HTML, CSS, and Javascript, but I'm looking to do more.